 A play deals with the language of dramatic action.

-Adapting comic strips
+Adapting comic books

 The form of writing that is closest to screenwriting.
 Comic strips and films combine action and dialogue.
 The comic strip writer must try to find the balance between the two.